emer/emergent/README.md

 # Current Status / News

+* 9/10/2019: First batch of [Comp Cog Neuro sims](https://github.com/CompCogNeuro/sims) complete, for chapters 2-4, which drove development of lots of good stuff in [etable](https://github.com/emer/etable), including `simat` package for similarity / distance matricies, PCA, and cluster plots -- and a few key advances in eplot functionality.
+See the [etable wiki](https://github.com/emer/etable/wiki) for docs and example code, and the `family_trees` as an example textbook sim with lots of this code.

 * 8/26/2019: Starting on [CCN Textbook](https://grey.colorado.edu/CompCogNeuro/index.php/CCNBook/Main) simulations using new emergent: https://github.com/CompCogNeuro/sims -- in course of doing so, finding and fixing a number of issues, including getting the OpenWtsJSON function to work (using a corrected JSON format), and improving the NetView etc.  For those following along with their own forks, this is a burst of change that should settle down in a week or so.

 * 6/12/2019: **Initial beta release!!**  The [leabra ra25](https://github.com/emer/leabra/blob/master/examples/ra25/README.md) example code is now sufficiently feature complete to provide a reasonable starting point for creating your own simulations, with both the Go and Python versions closely matched in functionality so you can choose either way (or explore both!).
 We expect that although there will certainly be changes and improvements etc (there are many planned additions already), the existing code should be reasonably stable at this point, with only relatively minor changes to the API -- it is now safe to start building your own models!
 Please file issues on github (use the emergent repository's issue tracker) for any bugs or other issues you find.